 This double-crested cormorant in Everglades National Park, Florida, has just caught a fish, grabbing it with its strong beak, which is equipped with a hook.
 (Photo copyright © by Kaj Halberg)

 This Khmer relief in the ruins of Bayon, Angkor Thom, Cambodia, depicts a giant fish, swallowing a goat. – More pictures from the fascinating Angkor area may be seen on the page Decay.
 (Photo copyright © by Kaj Halberg)

 A blue monkey (Cercopithecus mitis) (left) and an olive baboon (Papio anubis), feeding on swarming termites, which are leaving their mound, Lake Manyara National Park, Tanzania. – Read more about these species, as well as many other monkeys, on the page Animals: Monkeys and apes.
 (Photo copyright © by Kaj Halberg)

-This cave cricket, Rhaphidophora oophaga, living in a limestone cave in Niah National Park, Sarawak, Borneo, is feeding on a dead bat.
+This cave cricket (Rhaphidophora oophaga), living in a limestone cave in Niah National Park, Sarawak, Borneo, is feeding on a dead bat.
+Note its very long antenna.
 (Photo copyright © by Kaj Halberg)

 The complicated ancestry of the domestic dog is described in detail on the page Animals: Dog family.

 Dogs, feeding on a dead donkey, near Raqqa, Syria.
 (Photo copyright © by Kaj Halberg)

 An example of cannibalism: Hungry dog, eating from a dead pup, Shigatse, Tibet.
 (Photo copyright © by Kaj Halberg)